ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

         root port or BAR address range.
 This PMU also counts traffic to PCIE BAR.
 It can not distinguish CXLMEM vs PCIE BAR.
 It does not have source filter and counts traffic from any source.

+      - NV-CLink PMU:

+        Use the incoming events to count read/write traffic to any local memory.

+      - NV-DLink PMU:

+        Use the incoming events to count read traffic from all sources.

 * **NVIDIA Tegra410 CPU-CPU Superchip**: